nodejs/node-eps/002-es6-modules.md

 ### ES6 Import Resolution

 ES6 `import` statements will not perform non-exact searches on relative or absolute paths, unlike `require()`.
-This means that no file extensions, or index files will be searched for when using relative or absolute paths. `node_modules` based paths will continue to use searching for both compatibility and to not limit the ability to have `package.json` support both ES6 and CJS entry points in a single codebase.
+This means that no file extensions, or index files will be searched for when using relative or absolute paths. `node_modules` based paths will continue to use searching for both compatibility and to not limit the ability to have `package.json` support both ES6 and CJS entry points in a single codebase. `node_modules` based behavior will continue to be unchanged and look to parent `node_modules` directories as well.

 In summary: